How-To Creole

 The Creole demonstrative sa yo means these or those.

-For example, let us suppose that you want to say "these bottles" in Haitian Creole.
+For example, let us suppose that you want to say these bottles in Haitian Creole.

-The Creole translation of that would be boutèy sa yo.
+The Haitian Creole translation is boutèy sa yo.

 Consider These Examples